How Not to Succeed

 * If you get a show, contact other "better" galleries as soon as possible, preferably before the show even opens.
 Tell them about the show you'll be having and say you'd really rather show with them.

-* Make sure not to cultivate or respect any business relationships or agreements, especially ones that work.
+* Make sure not to cultivate or honor any business relationships or agreements, especially ones that work.
 The only thing that matters is for you to move up in the art world regardless of how you do it.

 * Believe that if one gallery or dealer can sell your art, all galleries or dealers can sell it.